rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/developer.md

 sudo apt upgrade
 git clone https://github.com/jtv/libpqxx.git
 cd libpqxx
+git checkout 7.0.0
 ./configure --disable-documentation
 make
 sudo make install
 ```

-This may need to be done everytime you connect to the VPN, so scripting the update may be in order.
+This may need to be done every time you connect to the VPN, so scripting the update may be in order.

 # Building